Teacher Information STEM Fair Packet 2019-20 (In two parts)

 Parent Letter For the Elementary School STEM Fair 2019-20--From Paul Nance to parents, JSD Science Specialist and Elementary STEM Fair Coordinator

-Part I: Teacher School STEM Fair General Information for the 2016-17 School Year.
-(Many of the things below are found on the Student School STEM Fair Information Page.)
+Part I: Teacher School STEM Fair General Information for the 2019-20 School Year.
+(Many of the things below are found on the Parent/Student School STEM Fair Information Page.)

 - Each teacher needs to register his/her class on line to enter students into the JSD STEM Fair so I know how many to expect to participate so I can get the number of respective judges.
-This registration link is found in Part II.
+This registration link is found in Part II and above.

-- Each parent needs to be given the JSD parent information paper that give guidelines and ideas on how to do a STEM Fair project for the school STEM fair found in Part VI.
+- Each parent needs to be given the JSD parent information paper (written by Paul Nance) that give guidelines and ideas on how to do a STEM Fair project for the school STEM fair found in Part VI.

 - The teacher can use the PowerPoints found in Part III to teach the students how to do a school STEM Fair project and to know what the rules are up front so the projects aren't disqualified when chosen to compete in the JSD STEM Fair.

 - 5th and 6th grades STEM fair packets are now on line on how to do a STEM fair project.
 They are below in Part IV.

 - Special rules for entering a STEM Fair project in the School STEM Fair are: (If not followed, the project can be disqualified.)

 - Each child must fill out the 2020 CUSF Elementary Entry Form and give it to his/her teacher before beginning his/her school STEM fair project.
 (This form is found in Part V below.)

 - If a student uses people, animals, controlled substances, or hazardous devices in his/her science fair project, special professional people must approve it for safety.
 (Papers are in the 2020 CUSF Elementary Entry Form.)